0

 Amount: Up to $2,000 per participating business (Funding is paid directly to the certifying agency, not to the business.)

-Application period: The program will be active until all funds are depleted.
+Application period: The program is active until all funds are depleted.
 A wait list will be activated once programs funds are fully deployed.

 OEDIT division: Minority Business Office